Pre-med, Exercise Science Student Finds Career Affirmation Abroad

 "It has definitely made me more dedicated,” Morse said.

 The exercise science program at KU Edwards offers a strong foundation for graduate-level work in the life sciences, and includes a strong core of basic science courses in biology, chemistry, and physics.
-Learn more about the program here.
-Find out more about Project Atlantis here.
+Learn more about the Exercise Science program.